oseph/ortfolio/README.md

 ## Basic Configuration

 Site-wide configuration happens in the `config.php` file located in the root directory of your website.
 Here you can update site-wide variables such as your name (which appears at the top of in the side navigation menu), section names, social media links, and more.

+By default ortFolio is set up to run from the root directory of wherever you're hosting your site from.
+If that's what you want, then ignore the next paragraph.

+If you want to serve ortFolio from a sub-folder, e.g. `www.yoursite.com/ortfolio-site`, you will need to modify the `$ORTFOLIO_LOCATION` variable in `config.php` by giving it the absolute web path to the folder you're serving it from.
+For example, in the URL above `$ORTFOLIO_LOCATION = "/ortfolio-site";` because I've put the contents of that ortFolio site in a folder named `ortfolio-site`, in the root of my server.

 ## Creating Sections